Kara307/evident-repo/README.md

 # Evident Legal Graphics website

-These are the working files for a new website for Evident Legal Graphics.
+These are the working files for a new website for Evident Legal Graphics!